-Here are some important things to keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • If you are enrolled in a Federal Employees Dental and Vision Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payer of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with other coverage.
-Plan dentists must provide or arrange your care. • We have no calendar year deductible for the High Option pla n. • The calendar year deductible is: \$500 for Self and Family enrollment) for the to almost all benefits in this Section. deductible does not apply. ne Standard Option plan n.
-The calendar year dedu ctible applies • The calendar year deductible is: \$2,00 for Self and Family enrollment) for the to almost all benefits in this Section. deductible does not apply. ne Wellness Option plan .
-The calendar year dedu ctible applies • We cover hospitalization for dental provide which makes hospitalization necessary inpatient hospital benefits.
-We do not ry to safeguard the health of the patient.
-See Section on 5(c) for • Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost sharing works.
+Here are some important things to keep in mind about these benefits:

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental and Vision Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payer of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage. - Plan dentists must provide or arrange your care. - We have no calendar year deductible for the High Option plan. - The calendar year deductible is: \$500 per person (\$1,000 per Self Plus One enrollment, or \$1,000 for Self and Family enrollment) for the Standard Option plan.
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The calendar year deductible is: \$2,000 per person (\$4,000 per Self Plus One enrollment, or \$4,000 for Self and Family enrollment) for the Wellness Option plan.
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+See Section 5(c) for inpatient hospital benefits.
+We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

 Benefit Desription You Pay Accidental injury benefit High Option Standard Option Wellness Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
-The need for these services \$25 copay per visit to primary care provider \$30 copay per visit to primary care provider \$50 copay per visit to specialist must result from an accidental injury. \$50 copay per visit to \$50 copay per visit to 30% coinsurance primary care provider primary care provider
+The need for these services \$25 copay per visit to primary care provider \$30 copay per visit to primary care provider \$50 copay per visit to specialist must result from an accidental injury. \$50 copay per visit to specialist \$50 copay per visit to specialist 30% coinsurance Subject to deductible Dental benefits (Limited) Limited dental services will be provided. \$25 copay per visit to primary care provider \$30 copay per visit to primary care provider \$50 copay per visit to specialist Services include, but are not limited to, the following: \$50 copay per visit to specialist \$50 copay per visit to specialist 30% coinsurance Oral surgery medically necessary to treat infections or abscess of the teeth that involve the fascia or have spread beyond the dental space.
+Subject to deductible Removal of infected teeth in preparation for certain surgeries or radiation therapy of the head and neck.
+Temporomandibular Joint Disorders (TMJ)